sakshiagarwal99/my-resume-website/content/post/global-impact-sprint/index.md

 [!["Sprint" by Jake Knapp](https://media.licdn.com/dms/image/D4E12AQGR6r96-_SpuA/article-inline_image-shrink_1500_2232/0/1688768318846?e=1699488000&v=beta&t=VZqoB1GAfSGXNHJvbFCamfBj6-MHm8NPwG2ITXz8GmI)](https://www.linkedin.com/pulse/confronting-plastic-pollution-my-globalimpactsprint-sakshi-agarwal%3FtrackingId=58WKP983QhynRa%252BSiIZQOw%253D%253D/?trackingId=58WKP983QhynRa%2BSiIZQOw%3D%3D)

 <p style='text-align: justify;'>
-🗺️ <b>Day 1: Map:</b> This day presented us with an extraordinary opportunity to conduct in-depth interviews with key stakeholders in the field.
+🗺️ Day 1: Map: This day presented us with an extraordinary opportunity to conduct in-depth interviews with key stakeholders in the field.
 We sought to gain a comprehensive understanding of the current situation, and their primary concerns, and identify countries at the forefront of circular economy efforts.
 Armed with this valuable insight, we defined our target stakeholders as a team, along with the questions we aimed to address by the end of the week.
 </p>

 <p style='text-align: justify;'>